lavoy/ALActionBlocks/README.md

 # ALActionBlocks

-ALActionBlocks is an Objective-C category on UIControl that allows for handling of control events with blocks
+ALActionBlocks is an Objective-C category on UIControl that allows for handling of control events with blocks.

-* Handle control events with block
+- Handle control events with blocks
-* Remove blocks for control events
+- Remove blocks for control events
-* Works with all your existing UIControl subclasses
+- Works with all of your existing subclasses of UIControl

-This category was inspired by [Dave Delong] (https://github.com/davedelong)'s StackOverflow [answer] (http://stackoverflow.com/a/4582061/315074)
+This category was inspired by [Dave Delong] (https://github.com/davedelong)'s StackOverflow [answer] (http://stackoverflow.com/a/4582061/315074).

 ##### Adding blocks